Porush264/porush264.github.io/_posts/2022-01-17-the-ballad-of-mclord.md

 He tried to remember the place he once called home\
 Which filled him with emotions and tears of his own\
 As the new land was nothing compared to the old\
-place which gave him a feeling that he belonged \
+Which gave him a feeling that he belonged \
 somewhere ,on this lonely dot globe\
 And one thing always remained the same wherever he went \
 He was always surrounded by people who liked him most